Malgorzata Fidelis, PhD

 601 S Morgan St.

-Malgorzata Fidelis teaches courses on Modern European, Eastern European, Polish, and Gender history.
-Her research focuses on social and cultural issues, particularly everyday life and the relationship between individuals and state power in post-1945 Eastern Europe.
+Malgorzata Fidelis teaches courses on Modern Europe, Eastern Europe, Gender, and the Global Sixties.
+Her research focuses on social and cultural issues, particularly everyday life and the relationship between individuals and state power in post-1945 Poland.
 Her articles appeared in the American Historical Review, Journal of Women’s History, Slavic Review, Vingtième Siècle.
 Revue d’Histoire, and Zeitschrift für Ostmitteleuropa-Forschung among others.
 Her first book titled Women, Communism, and Industrialization in Postwar Poland (Cambridge University Press, 2010; Polish-language edition, WAB, 2015) is a study of female workers and communist policies in Poland.
 The book's central theme explores how communist leaders and society reconciled pre-communist traditions with radically new norms imposed by the communist ideology.
-She is currently completing her second book tentatively titled Imagining the World From Behind the Iron Curtain: Youth and the Global Sixties in Poland (forthcoming from Oxford University Press), which concerns the social and cultural history of the sixties in Poland with a particular emphasis on youth and student cultures in a transnational context.
+Her second book Imagining the World From Behind the Iron Curtain: Youth and the Global Sixties in Poland (Oxford University Press, 2022) concerns the social and cultural history of the sixties in Poland with a particular emphasis on youth and student cultures in a transnational context.

 To prospective graduate students: Yes, I am currently accepting new students.
 I can advise a range of topics related to Eastern Europe, but my expertise is in social and cultural history with a focus on gender, youth, popular culture, everyday life, the history of communism, and the intersection of culture and politics.
 UIC is a unique place to study Eastern European history, and Polish history in particular, because of the extensive course offerings through the Polish Studies Program, rich collections of sources, and the large immigrant community in the city of Chicago.
 You are welcome to email me with any questions you might have about pursuing a graduate degree in Eastern European History at UIC.